 Electropotential of anode and cathode

 If you want to find the potential of a metal electrode, one way is to check the galvanic series and find the particular metal in the table.
-The second way is to calculate it using the Nerst equation, also known as the cell potential equation.
+The second way is to calculate it using the Nernst equation, also known as the cell potential equation.
 This formula allows you to calculate the reduction potential of a half-cell or full-cell reaction.
-Click here and check how to do it with our Nernst equation calculator.
+Check how to do it with our Nernst equation calculator.